 After the Merger is consummated, New CEI will be a registered public utility holding company under the Act.
 It will own, directly, two public utilities, O&R and CECONY, a public utility holding company, NU, and various nonutility subsidiaries.
-O&R will also own two public utilities, Pike and RECO, and various nonutility subsidiaries.
-O&R will remain an exempt holding company under Section 3(a)(2) of the Act.
+0&R will also own two public utilities, Pike and RECO, and various nonutility subsidiaries.
+0&R will remain an exempt holding company under Section 3(a)(2) of the Act.
 NU will continue as a registered public utility holding company under the Act and will own, directly, five public utilities, WMECO, CL&P, PSNH, NAEC and HWP, along with various other non-utility subsidiaries.
 NU will also own, directly, YES, which will be an exempt public utility holding company under the Act which will own one public utility, Yankee Gas, and various other nonutility subsidiaries.
+Charts showing the corporate structure of CEI and NU prior to the Mergers are attached as Exhibits k.1 and k.2 hereto.
+A chart showing the corporate structure of New CEI post Merger, prior to any corporate restructuring, is attached hereto as Exhibit k.3.